IonicaBizau/reset-your-facebook-account/README.md

 Reset Your Facebook Account
 ===========================

-Some scripts to delete your Facebook posts, comments and likes.
+Sometimes you want to start your Facebook activity again.
+So, here are some useful scripts to delete your Facebook posts, comments and likes.

 ## Likes